Chris56974/Pethreon/README.md

 ### A11y

 On my contributor/creator page, the keyboard navigation is messed up.
 Hitting tab skips over Circle_B.
 I think it's because Circle_B starts off in the middle of the screen and gets brought over to the top of the screen via an animation.
 I tried messing with the tabIndex but it didn't seem to work.
 Hitting ESC on the keyboard should also close any modal.
+I'm wondering if my application should use the main tag for HTML or if it should use a div/section marked with the [ARIA: application role](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/Application_Role).

 ## Notes